warden-protocol/wardenprotocol/docs/docs/oapp-example-spaceward/manage-spaces.md

 ### Query spaces

-To query spaces, use the following:
+To query a list of spaces, use the following:

 **wardend command**: `XXX`